GokulVSD/tiCtactoe/README.md

 3.12 before compiling on windows

 Warning!
 You need to quit the game only using the quit option in the settings menu on windows, if not, a ghost process is left behind.
-(This is because of the version mismatch of GTK on Windows and Linux.
+(This is because of the version mismatch of GTK on Windows and Linux)